Trombach/Trombach/README.md

 I'm Luke, and I'm a computational chemist.
 I'm experienced with high-performance computing and tought myself how to code for my PhD.
 Somehow I ended up developing websites afterwards and now I'm trying to learn how these two very different things can be combined.

 - 🔭 I’m currently working on the [ResearchHub](https://github.com/UoA-eResearch/hub-stack)
-- 🌱 I’m currently learning Rust and WebAssembly
+- 🌱 I’m currently learning Rust, WebAssembly and WebGL
 - 👯 I’m looking to collaborate on software for research
 - 📫 How to reach me: [Send me an email](mailto:TrombachL@gmail.com?subject=[GitHub])
 - ⚡ Fun fact: A triangulation of a sphere needs to contain exaclty 12 vertices of degree 5